 There a now hundreds of these so-called Crypto/Tech companies spurting up by the day.
 Their modus operandi: to relieve you of the burden of the high electricity and hardware costs.
 This in exchange a monthly or once-off fee.

-In return, they promise to mine coins and provide you with daily or monthly profits (payable in Crypto or in cash).
-They can do this because they presumably have bigger (and more powerful) mining setups and therefore benefit from larger economies of scale.
+In return, they promise to mine coins and provide you with daily or monthly profits.
+They can do this because they presumably have more powerful mining setups and therefore, larger economies of scale.